-History suggest that capitalists have been around much longer than capitalism and that we may expect them to appear among us even after the collapse of present global casino capitalism.
+History suggest that capitalists have been around much longer than capitalism, and that we may expect capitalists to appear among us even after the collapse of present global casino capitalism.
 The question is: What on Earth will capitalists do in a capitalism-free world?

 In order to find out we shall have to differentiate between: